 At iprospectcheck, we provide quick and accurate employment verification services for many different companies every day.

-Discover everything you need to know about the employment verification process to ensure you hire the best, most qualified candidate for your open position.
+Discover everything you need to know about the employment verification process to ensure you hire the best, most qualified candidate for your open position in this complete guide.

 Employment verification is the process of confirming a job candidate’s past work history.
 Doing so ensures the candidate has the experience necessary to perform the intended job well.
 Employment verification can also reveal false employment claims, gaps in employment, or fabrication of job titles.